aquasecurity/terraform-provider-aquasec/docs/data-sources/service.md

 - `lastupdate` (Number) Timestamp of the last update in Unix time format.
 - `monitoring` (Boolean) Indicates if monitoring is enabled or not
 - `not_evaluated_count` (Number) The number of container that are not evaluated.
-- `policies` (List of String) The service's policies; an array of container firewall policy names.
 - `priority` (Number) Rules priority, must be between 1-100.
 - `scope_expression` (String) Logical expression of how to compute the dependency of the scope variables.
 - `scope_variables` (List of Object) List of scope attributes. (see [below for nested schema](#nestedatt--scope_variables))